jarrettv/Mini-V/docs/BuildGuide.md

 * Add the Z1 rail using M3x6 (11)

 > [!Tip]
-> Don't insert the top screw so you can leave the carriage saftey clip in place
+> Don't insert the top screw so you can leave the carriage safety clip in place

 <p align="center">
   <img width="600" src="../images/16_z1_rail.jpg">